dr-jts/postgis-patterns/query/query-pip.md

 ```
 Caveat: this will return multiple records if a point lies in multiple polygons.

-To ensure only a single record is returned per point, and include points which do not lie in any polygon, use:
+For efficiency, or because the polygons are known to be overlapping, it is useful to ensure only a single record is returned per point.
+Use `JOIN LATERAL` and `LIMIT 1` to do this:
 ```sql
 SELECT pt.id, poly.*
   FROM points pt